chisui/dakka/thesis/main.md

 # Introduction

-The goal of this thesis is to create an Actor framework, similar to Akka for Haskell.
+The goal of this thesis is to explore Actor frameworks, similar to Akka for Haskell, in particular how Haskells type system can be leveraged to improve uppon Akkas design.
 Haskell gives us many tools in its typesystem that together with Haskells purely functional nature enables us to formulate more strict constraints on actor systems.
 To formulate these constraints I will leverage some of Haskells dependent typing features.
 Another focus of the thesis is the testability of code written using the created framework.

-I will show that leveraging Haskells advantages can be used to create an akka like actor framework that enables the user to express many constraints inside the typesystem itself that have to be done through documentation in akka.
+I will show that leveraging Haskells advantages can be used to create an Akka like actor framework that enables the user to express many constraints inside the typesystem itself that have to be done through documentation in Akka.
+The implementation of the actor framework and important design decisions will be discussed in detail.
 I will also show that exessive usage of the typesystem has some downsides that mostly relate to the maturity of Haskells dependent typing features.

 ## Goals

-I want to create an actor framework for Haskell that leverages the typesystem to provide safety where possible.
-The main issue where the typesystem can be helpful is by ensuring that only messages can be sent that can be handled by the receiving actor.
-It should ideally be possible for the user to add further constraints on messages and actors or other parts of the system.
+I want to create an actor framework for Haskell that leverages the typesystem to constraint actor behaviors to minimize unexpected sideeffects.
+The main issue the typesystem may assist in is by ensuring that only messages can be sent that can be handled by the receiving actor.
+It should ideally be possible for the user to add further constraints on messages and actors or other parts of the system as they choose.

-Runtime components of this actor framework should be serializable if at all possible to provide.
+Runtime components of this actor framework should be serializable.
 Serializeability is very desirable since it aids debugging, auditing, distribution and resilience.
-Debugging and auditing are aided since we could store relevant parts of the system to further review them.
-If we can store the state of the system we can also recover by simply restoring a previous system state or parts of it.
+Debugging and auditing are aided by Serializeability since we could store relevant parts of the system to further review them independent of the runtime environment.
+If we can store the state of the system we can also recover the whole system or parts of it by simply restoring a previous system state.
 These states could then also be sent to different processes or machines to migrate actors from one node to another.

 ## Result